-DonationTo enables anyone to create their own donation page.
-Keep 100% of all donations collected and avoid credit card fees.
-No technical skill is required, only takes a few moments to create your page and start accepting donations.
-All donations are immediately direct deposited into your WePay or PayPal account, start today!
+By using DonationTo.com anyone can instantly create their own crowdfunding page.
+Keep 100% of all donations collected and avoid credit card fees when using DonationTo.com.
+All donations are instantly deposited into your WePay or PayPal account.
+It only takes a moment to create your crowdfunding page, start today!
 View our crowdfunding success stories.
 Learn more about online fundraising.

-Our number 1 goal is to enable your cause or charity to keep 100% of all donations collected.
-DonationTo.com is a leading provider of an online fundraising tool.
-We are revolutionising how people connect with and give to charities online and, unlike other platforms, pass 100% of what you give, or raise to charities without taking a cut.
-Charities and causes lose over an estimated 750 million a year in fees to middlemen.
-By using DonationTo to crowdfund and raise money online your donations raised go directly to you and your cause.
+DonationTo's most important goal is to enable any cause or charity to keep 100% of all donations collected.
+We are a leading provider of an online fundraising tool.
+Today we are revolutionizing how people connect with and give to charities online and, unlike other platforms, pass 100% of what you give, or raise to charities without taking a cut.
+Causes and charities lose an estimated $740 million a year to middlemen and in fees.
+When using DonationTo to crowdfund and raise money online your donations raised go directly to you and your cause.